059: Operations (II)

 Five ways to keep your systems running.

-Here are five of my main takeaways from Operations Management class: Tangible ways to get systems running efficiently, with less headache.
+Here are my takeaways from MBA Operations Management class:

 Generalizable to ~most settings.